-Toronto Hydro has received recognition for its leadership in ESG and sustainability and climate change adaptation from multiple sources for several years, including being recognized second in 2020 as the Corporate Knights' Best 50 Corporate Citizens in Canada list and first overall amongst electric utilities globally.

-Also, three of Toronto Hydro's four work centres have been certified as meeting BOMA Canada's requirements for building environmental standards (BOMA BEST).
+Toronto Hydro has received recognition for its leadership in ESG and sustainability and climate change adaptation from multiple sources for several years, including being recognized ninth in 2021 on the Corporate Knights' Best 50 Corporate Citizens in Canada list and second overall amongst electricity transmission and distribution companies.
+Also, three of Toronto Hydro's four work centres have been certified as meeting BOMA Canada's requirements for building environmental standards [BOMA BEST].

 Overall, Toronto Hydro continues to strive to achieve zero injuries and remain a sustainable electricity company.
-The Company regularly monitors and assesses aspects of its environmental performance in an effort to reduce its environmental footprint and improve efficiency.
+Toronto Hydro regularly monitors and assesses aspects of its environmental performance in an effort to reduce its environmental footprint and improve efficiency.
 Toronto Hydro also enables customers to be part of the shift to a sustainable economy by connecting renewable power and energy storage to the grid; facilitating the use of electrified transportation; and offering online billing to reduce paper consumption.

-Further details and other relevant information are available in Toronto Hydro's past ESG and sustainability reports.
-All past ESG and sustainability reports (titled "Corporate Responsibility Reports") are available on-line at www.torontohydro.com/corporate-reports.
+Further details and other relevant information are available in Toronto Hydro's past ESG reports.
+All past ESG reports are available on-line at www.torontohydro.com/corporate-reports.